giraffe-fsharp/Giraffe/DOCUMENTATION.md

 You can also access the query string through the `ctx.Request.Query` object which returns an `IQueryCollection` object which allows you to perform more actions on it.

-Last but not least there is also a `HttpContext` extension method called `BindQueryString<'T>` which let's you bind an entire query string to an object of type `'T` (see [Binding Query Strings](#binding-query-strings)).
+Last but not least there is also an `HttpContext` extension method called `BindQueryString<'T>` which let's you bind an entire query string to an object of type `'T` (see [Binding Query Strings](#binding-query-strings)).

 ### Model Binding

-Giraffe offers out of the box a few default `HttpContext` extension methods and equivalent `HttpHandler` functions which make it possible to bind the payload or query string of a HTTP request to a custom object.
+Giraffe offers out of the box a few default `HttpContext` extension methods and equivalent `HttpHandler` functions which make it possible to bind the payload or query string of an HTTP request to a custom object.

 #### Binding JSON